 Editor-In-Chief, Canadian Journal of Kidney Health & Disease

 - Cardiovascular disease in patients with chronic kidney disease

 - Health outcomes research

-Dr. Adeera Levin is a Professor of Medicine and Head of the Division of Nephrology at the University of British Columbia (UBC).
-She is the Executive Director of the B.C.
-Provincial Renal Agency, which oversees the care, planning, and budgets for kidney services in B.C.
-In this capacity, she has leveraged her epidemiological training, clinical knowledge, and health outcomes research to develop an evidence-based transparent system which enhances the care of patients across the continuum of care (from identification of chronic kidney disease [CKD] through to dialysis, transplant, and death).
+Dr. Adeera Levin is a Professor of Medicine, Head Division of Nephrology at the University of British Columbia, and Consultant nephrologist at Providence Health Care/ St Paul’s Hospital, in Vancouver Canada.
+She is also the Executive Director of the BC Renal Agency, which oversees the care, planning and budgets for Kidney services in the province of British Columbia.
+In this capacity, Dr. Levin has leveraged her epidemiological training, clinical knowledge, and health outcomes research to develop an evidence-based transparent system which enhances the care of patients across the continuum of care (from identification of chronic kidney disease [CKD] through to dialysis, transplant, and death).